developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: right
    title: Using multiple barcode scanners interchangeably
    subtitle: New in Zebra DataWedge 8.2
    description: DataWedge now allows device users to scan with multiple different scanners during a single scanning session, without the need stop and reconfigure the device to change scanner configurations.
-DataWedge allows any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    button_text: Learn More
    video: QYDezVYFpN4